pmem/vltrace/man/vltrace.1.md

 # FEATURES #

- - Used combination of technologies allow tool to be about one order faster than regular system strace.
+ - Used combination of technologies allow tool to be about one order of magnitude faster than regular system strace.
  - This tool consumes far less CPU resources
  - Output of this tool is designed to be suitable for processing with classical tools and technologies, like awk.